 Push, Pull or Push-Pull on radiators?

-We continue our guides that show differences in radiator performance depending on the speed of the fans, thickness, and FPI of radiators etc. Today we address the subject of push, pull, push-pull and how they affect different radiators and use cases.
-We hope to help you decide what kind of setup is right for you and to show the benefits and drawbacks of each.
+We continue our guides that show differences in radiator performance depending on the speed of the fans, thickness, and FPI of radiators etc. Today we address the subject of push, pull, push-pull fan setups and how they affect different radiators and performance.
+We hope to help you decide what kind of setup is right for you and to show the benefits of each.

 What is push-pull?